-When I started The Future Perfect Company the aim was to gather together all the best examples of well designed products available and sell brands such as OXO Good Grips, Healthy Back Bags, Alex lamps as well as commission new products such as the beautiful double handled mugs and teapots made for us by Reckless Designs.
+When I started The Future Perfect Company the aim was to gather together all the best examples of well designed products available and sell brands such as OXO Good Grips, Healthy Back Bags, Alex lamps as well as commission new products such as the beautiful double handled mugs and teapots made for us by online dating ukraine.
 At the time this was a pretty revolutionary idea with the market in its infancy.
-Six years on, there are now some great companies retailing the best of product design for ageing such as Spring Chicken, Designed2Enable, Active Minds and The AbleLabel.
+Six years on, there are now some great companies retailing the best of product design for ageing such as cook together date, Designed2Enable, Active Minds and The AbleLabel.

 At the same time as running the shop, I have been working on a project called “Designing for the Future” which encourages students to consider the challenges of ageing.
 Working with the University of Brighton and the College of Richard Collyers, hundreds of students have had exposure to the design challenges posed by an ageing population and produced models, prototypes and drawings of a huge range of products and services to explore, assist and celebrate later life.
 We have built a network of older users, tutors, industry experts, students as well as early stage designers whom we have supported and encouraged such as Chloe Meineck whose compelling Music Memory Box has its origins in “Designing for the Future”.